-Celebrate the delights of love and booze this winter with an impeccably crafted triple bill curated by our artistic director Erin Helyard.
-Showcasing some of Rameau’s most deliciously perfect and joyous music, contrasted with an Italian intermezzo in the style of the period, Taryn Fiebig leads an outstanding cast of party-goers dedicated to entertaining you this winter.
+Celebrating the delights of love and booze this impeccably crafted triple bill was curated by our artistic director Erin Helyard.
+Showcasing some of Rameau’s most deliciously perfect and joyous music, contrasted with an Italian intermezzo in the style of the period, Taryn Fiebig led an outstanding cast of party-goers.

 Erin Helyard says "We revive the intermezzo tradition in the best traditions of the genre of the acte de ballets themselves: which were sparkling, diverting, lyrical genres centred on a short story that revolve around the theme of love and pleasure.
 Get ready to rediscover opera as you've never heard it before!"

 Jean-Philippe Rameau lived a long life.
 Born in Dijon in 1683, he died, age 81, in Paris on 12 September 1764.
 His life overlapped those of Bach (1685-1750), Handel (1685-1759), Domenico Scarlatti (1685-1757) and Telemann (1681-1767).

 Rameau has been described by a contemporary as having ‘a sharp chin, no stomach, flutes for legs’.
 He was extremely tall and thin; ‘more like a ghost than a man,’ recorded another.
 His father was an organist in Dijon, his mother a member of the lesser nobility.